johnbender/jqm-rails/doc/post.md

 $( document ).on( "pageloadfailed", onLoadFailed);
 ```

-To make sure that it only loads in development we can wrap that in a `<%= if Rails.env.development? %>` block and the asset pipeline will render the `erb` without the snippet in production/test.
+To make sure that it only loads in development we can wrap that in a `<%= if Rails.env.development? %>` block and the asset pipeline will render the `erb` without the snippet in production/test <sup>!</sup>.

-## footnotes
+## A Fine Pair

-1. information about jquery-rails versions and jquery versions that work with jquery mobile
+With a little bit of extra work Rails and jQuery Mobile make an exceptionally productive team when it comes to building mobile web apps.

+### Footnotes

+1. Thanks to some helpful attendants of my RailsConf talk for informing me about using erb in the asset pipeline!